Get us in your inbox

 • Central

-Located in the IFC Mall, Chinesology aims to be an unconventional Chinese restaurant and bar and approaches Chinese culinary traditions with a modern eye.
-They will present curated beverage pairings and tasting menus created under the guidance of culinary director Saito Chau, formerly of John Anthony in Causeway Bay.
+Located in the IFC Mall, Chinesology is an unconventional Chinese restaurant and bar and approaches Chinese culinary traditions with a modern eye.
 Their ‘Flavors of Life’ degustation menu, for example, features a creative crispy spoon with A5 Kagoshima Wagyu and pine nuts as well as an ancient Chinese candy-inspired preserved plum mousse with cherry dessert.
 At the bar, a selection of drinks pays tribute to traditional Chinese medicine and herbology with cocktails like the whisky-based Bamboo Punch, Tietini with Tie Guan Yin-infused gin, and Thanks Emperor which blends mao tai with vodka and lychee.

 Advertising